yorevs/homesetup/README.md

-cp       | **cp -iv** 'For safety, by default this command will input for confirmation' mv       | **mv -iv** 'For safety, by default this command will input for confirmation' cls      | clear vi       | vim tl       | tail -F mount    | 'Make mount command output pretty and human readable format' mkcd     | Make a folder and cd into it cpu      | **top** shortcut ordered by cpu mem      | **top** shortcut ordered by memory rmdbc    | 'Recursively delete Dropbox conflicted files from the current directory' week     | 'Current **week** of the month' now      | 'Current **date**' ts       | 'Current **timestamp** in milliseconds'
+cp       | **cp -iv** 'For safety, by default this command will input for confirmation' mv       | **mv -iv** 'For safety, by default this command will input for confirmation' cls      | clear pk       | 'Kills all processes matching <ProcName>' db-clean | 'Recursively delete Dropbox conflicted files from the current directory' vi       | vim tl       | tail -F df       | df -H du       | du -hcd 1 more     | more -R less     | less -R mount    | 'Make mount command output pretty and human readable format' mkcd     | Create all folders using a **dot notation path** and immediatelly change into it cpu      | **top** shortcut ordered by cpu mem      | **top** shortcut ordered by memory encode   | base64 encode synonym week     | 'Current **week** of the month' now      | 'Current **date**' ts       | 'Current **timestamp** in milliseconds'